Live in Sweden

 Who decides my case?

-The Embassy/Consulate sends your application to the Migration Board in Sweden for decision.
+The Embassy/Consulate sends your application to the Migration Agency in Sweden for decision.
 The Embassy/Consulate will aslo notify you of the decision of the Migration Board.

 The residence permit must be entered in your passport before your arrival in Sweden.
 You cannot travel to Sweden and wait for a decision there.